raimohanska/harmaja/README.md

 <ListView
     observable={items}
     renderItem={(item: TodoItem) => <li><Item item={item}/></li>}
-    equals={(a, b) => a === b}
 />
 ```

 So if you provide `renderItem` instead of `renderObservable` or `renderAtom`, you can use a view that renders a plain TodoItem.
 This means that the item view cannot react to changes in the item data and simply renders the static data it is given.
 In this case, you'll need to supply a "content equality" kind of `equals` method so that the ListView knows to replace the ItemView when the data inside the item is changed.
+As seen above, you can also omit the `equals` altogether to use the default `===` equality.

 In fact, I should rename equals to make a clear distinction between "id equality" and "content equality".
 Suggestions?